Finley-Klee/Linux-Fundamentals-Part-3/README.md

 <p>Lastly, I read about how to change the state of a process between the foreground and background using the & operator or Ctrl + Z to send things to the background, and then using the fg command to bring them back to the foreground.</p>
 <br>
 <p align="center">Since this section was quite reading focused, the tasks mainly were answering questions.
-The first answer  <br/>
+The first answer comes from the overview of processes.
+We know that the process ID increments in the order the process starts, so the next process after 300 would have a process ID (PID) of 301.<br/>
   <img src="" height="80%" width="80%" alt="image one"/>
   <br />
   <br />